Eddie Mabo

-Edward Koiki Mabo (/mɑːbo:/ MAH-bo; Sambo) (29 June 1936 – 21 January 1992) was an Indigenous Australian man from the Torres Strait Islands known for his role in campaigning for Indigenous land rights in Australia, in particular the landmark decision of the High Court of Australia that recognised that indigenous rights to land had continued after the British Crown acquired sovereignty and that the international law doctrine of terra nullius was not applicable to Australian domestic law.
+Edward Koiki Mabo (/mɑːbo:/ MAH-bo; Sambo; 29 June 1936 – 21 January 1992) was a Torres Strait Islander man, known for his role in campaigning for Indigenous land rights in Australia, in particular the landmark decision of the High Court of Australia that recognised that indigenous rights to land had continued after the British Crown acquired sovereignty and that the international law doctrine of terra nullius was not applicable to Australian domestic law.
 High court judges considering the case Mabo v Queensland (No 2) found in favour of Mabo, which led to the Native Title Act 1993 and established native title in Australia, officially recognising the rights of Aboriginal and Torres Strait Islander people in Australia.

 Early life and Background

 Eddie Mabo was born Edward Koiki Sambo on 29 June 1936 in the village of Las located on the island of Mer in the Torres Strait.
 His parents were Robert Zesou Sambo and Poipe Mabo, but Eddie was adopted by his uncle Benny Mabo when his mother died shortly after he was born.
 This adoption was part of traditional Torres Strait Islander adoption practices.

 When young, Mabo was influenced by his teacher Robert 'Bob' Victor Miles, a relieving teacher with the Schools for Islanders.
 Miles was known as a friend of all his students; he not only taught the children of the islands but also learnt their language and encouraged them to use their own language in class.
 Mabo was one of these students and learnt more than just language from Miles, he also gained an understanding of 'mainland' culture.
 Mabo, who lived with Miles for a time while his mother was ill, later reflected on the importance of his education.
 That, along with his confident use of language, self-assured public speaking and understanding of mainland politics, culminated in the landmark case Mabo v Queensland in 1992.

 Mabo had a great bond with his tradition.
 He enjoyed activities such as Aboriginal painting, dancing and singing.
 But his uncle and aunt, Benny and Maigo Mabo, taught him to respect other's cultures as well.

 Mabo married Bonita Neehow, an Australian South Sea Islander, in 1959.
 The couple had seven children and adopted three more.
 Bonita Mabo died in Townsville on 26 November 2018, aged 75, just days after receiving an honorary doctorate of letters from James Cook University for her contributions to Indigenous rights and human rights.

 One daughter, Gail Mabo (born 1966), is a successful visual artist who has had her work exhibited across Australia.
 Before beginning her studies in art in the 2000s, she had a career in dance, choreography, and acting.
 She has also worked with schools in New South Wales as a cultural advisor, and has served as the family's designated spokesperson.

 Mabo's nephew was Anglican Bishop Saibo Mabo.

 His great-nephew is NBA athlete Patty Mills, the third Indigenous Australian to represent the nation in Olympic basketball.